alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * I haven't heard much about the stakeholder mapping task and Mural is blocked so it seems like Excel might be a good place for things at this point in time.
 * The TREx ethics forms may not have been the correct ones to fill out based on the current handover for TREx - Tony and Vanessa have been emailed to get more clarity on this.
 * DC is starting to set up conections with the consortia PMs so I can reach out about PPIE workstreams.
+	* EK - let's bring the Mural issue to the Whitaker lab meeting this week as it seems to be becoming more of a problem.

 ### Notes to discuss during 1:1

 * Probation statements
+	* EK - we have discussed this and SB to submit this week.
 * Workload (taking things in moderation)
+	* EK - you already have a lot of tasks so please concentrate on those ones and don't take anymore unless it is urgent.

 #### Who did you help this week?